Home » Malta airport transfers

 Because of the distance, expect a transfer time of around 1.5-2 hours total, depending on which of the two Gozo ferries you choose.

-Generally speaking, the fast ferries option from Valletta is a little quicker and a little cheaper but overall there isn’t much difference.
+Generally speaking, the fast ferry option from Valletta is a little quicker and a little cheaper, but overall, there isn’t much difference.

 The main Gozo ferry departs from Ċirkewwa in the North of Malta

-Two operators run the Gozo fast ferry services from the capital Valletta to Gozo.
-These are the timings if you decide to take this option:
+Two operators (that have merged into one service called Gozo Highspeed) run the Gozo fast ferry services from the capital, Valletta, to Gozo.
+These are the times if you decide to take this option:

 TIP 1: The Gozo fast ferries use smaller vessels, which can 1) cause a bit of a bumpy ride and 2) mean cancellations due to bad weather happen more frequently.
 If you get seasick easily, go for the main ferry.
 If you’re travelling to Malta during the winter months, the main ferry is much less likely to face cancelled crossings.